cemckinley/node-mud/notes.md

 	- Item objects:
 		Item instances are created when a room with that item becomes active, or a user with that item becomes active.
 They exist on the user or room instance.
+		Or, is only the id/name in-memory, and other commands cause a db lookup for more data?

 	- Global Event Emitter (pub sub object?) for communicating things globally